-The final instalment of FADO’s epic MONOMYTHS series at The Theatre Centre and Buddies in Bad Times Theatre.
+The final instalment of FADO’s epic MONOMYTHS series at The Theatre Centre and Buddies in Bad Times Theatre from February 15-19.
 With performances by Serena Lee (Toronto), claude wittmann (Toronto), Nao Bustamante (USA), Staceyann Chin (USA), and Tanya Mars (Toronto).
 Details here.

 “Jess Dobkin, an Artist-Run Newsstand”

 “MONOMYTHS, a performance series structured around Joseph Campbell’s text The Hero with a Thousand Faces (1949), launched at Toronto’s Theatre Centre in February of this year, as the beginning of FADO Performance Art Centre’s year-long program.
 Campbell’s concept of the “mono- myth” – the so-called universal hero’s quest that has informed a seemingly global array of myths, beliefs and stories – sees the archetypal figure enacting his journey in seventeen stages across three distinct acts (Departure, Initiation and Return).
 With this singular narrative as a guiding principle, curators Jess Dobkin and Shannon Cochrane enlisted artists from across Canada, the United States and Mexico, revising the heroic structure with a decidedly anti-linear approach.
 Each performance represented a stage from the first act of the hero’s journey, refusing the narrative’s reductive authority by enacting alternative (and deeply politicized) modes of storytelling.”

 Interview with Christa Donner

 I’ll be part of Harbourfront Centre’s CULTUREPORT at CINARS in Montreal!

 Come visit November 17-19 in THE SWEET SPOT booth 169-170.